 Current thinking about chatGPT

-Computer Science Teaching Diary published on Sunday, January 22, 2023 (4 months, 2 weeks, and one day ago)
+Computer Science Teaching Diary published on Sunday, January 22, 2023 (one year, 6 months, and 6 days ago)

 1. Ensure students understand the technical boundaries